-We are now reviving the predictor.
 There is currently no sign of a coming recession.
-We’ll update it monthly.
-The latest analysis is based on January 2017 data.
+The latest analysis is based on March 2017 data.

 The model predicts the probability of a recession starting 8 months out.
 The interactive graph below shows this probability over time, with actual recessions highlighted.